APTrust/preserv-docs/docs/workers/ingest/pre-fetch.md

-# apt_pre_fetch: The Metadata Gatherer
+# The Metadata Gatherer

-The apt\_pre\_fetch streams a bag from a depositor's receiving bucket though a series of functions to do the following:
+The metadata gatherer, ingest_pre_fetch, streams a bag from a depositor's receiving bucket though a series of functions to do the following:

 * Calculate checksums on all files in the bag.
 * Parse the bag's tag files.